AurelioAvila/soc-home-lab/README.md

 - Configuration syntax errors in ossec.conf
 - End-to-end data flow validation

-The full troubleshooting documentation is available here:
+The full troubleshooting documentation is available in the `troubleshooting/` directory.

-👉 **Log Ingestion & Validation Troubleshooting**

 ---